You found our list of the best remote employee monitoring software tools.

 Employee monitoring software are programs employers use to measure remote employee’s productivity.
 These programs often include features such as random screenshots, keystroke logging, idle time alerts, and internet usage reports.
 The purpose of these tools is to improve workplace productivity and employee accountability, as well as protect intellectual property and reduce liability.
+These tools are also known as “employee productivity tracking software.”

 This list includes:

-- free employee monitoring tools
+- employee computer monitoring software

-- open source employee monitoring software
+- employee productivity tracking software

-- employee monitoring apps
+- employee monitoring tools

 Here is everything you need to know.

-List of employee monitoring software
+List of remote employee monitoring software

 Here is a list of the best tools to monitor remote employee performance and productivity.